willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 If input doesn't get toggled automatically, you will need to manually toggle input to your headset.
 You can do this by typing **Windows Key + Y** on your keyboard (and the same to toggle input back to the desktop).

+### How do I choose between "Seated and standing" and "All experiences"?

+If you choose "Seated and standing," either during headset setup or later on, you'll be using your headset without a boundary.
+This means you'll need to stay in one spot when using the headset, so that you can avoid physical obstacles and tripping hazards.
+You can sit down or stand up, but you won't be able to move around (keep in mind that obstacles might be overhead as well as around you).
+Some apps might be designed to work with a boundary, so you might not be able to use them, or you might not have the same experience if you use them without a boundary.

+If you choose "All experiences", you'll set up a boundary and you can use apps and experiences that work with a boundary as well as those that don't require one.

 ### Learn Mixed Reality didn't run on first launch, and I went right into the Windows Mixed Reality home

 You can re-run the learning experience by following the [re-run steps](learn-mixed-reality.md#how-do-i-re-run-the-learning-experience).